 Roman Monarchy and the Renaissance Prince by Peter Stacey.
-Traces the impact of ancient Roman political philosophy upon medieval and Renaissance thinking about princely government on the Italian peninsula.
+Traces the impact of ancient Roman political philosophy upon medieval and Renaissance thinking about princely government in Italy.

 War, Diplomacy and the Rise of Savoy, 1690-1720 by Christopher Storrs deals with the career of Victor Amadeus II, duke of Savoy and king of Sicily and Sardinia.